insooth/insooth.github.io/heterogeneous-swap.md

 int horribly = bad;
 ```

 While name equivalence is desired for the compiler, `swap` implementation is interested in the actual structure of the type to be able to actually swap the things.
-Sadly, C++ language does not offer built-in constructs to perform the types' structural equivalence, i.e. compare the types recursively, not the values they describe.
+Sadly, C++ language does not offer built-in constructs to perform the a structural equivalence test on types, i.e. compare the types recursively, rather than the values they describe.
 Consider the following:

 ```c++
 // A and B are equivalent under structural equivalence